ybezsonov/kro/website/docs/docs/getting-started/01-Installation.md

 ```

 Keep in mind that this command will remove all kro resources from your cluster,
-except for the ResourceGroup CRD and any other custom resources you may have
+except for the ResourceGraphDefinition CRD and any other custom resources you may have
 created.